dreamforce16/df16workshops/content/workshop/wave-apis/index.md

 ```
 ## Class InsightsExternalData
-We have create a class `InsightsExternalData` where all the lifecycle functions are listed.
+We have created a class `InsightsExternalData` where all the lifecycle functions are listed.
 You can browse the source code [here](https://github.com/rajdeepd/force-rest-python/blob/master/org/salesforce/wave/insights_external_data.py)

 ``` python